GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 gerrit.autoReload
 :	If true, automatically reloads replication sources and settings
-	after `replication.config` file is updated, without the need to restart the replication plugin.
+	after `pull-replication.config` file is updated, without the need to restart the replication plugin.
 When the reload takes place, pending replication events based on old settings are discarded.
 By default, false.